 This section describes how the Denodo query optimizer uses the summary views to rewrite queries and some best practices.

 Let us start with a few examples to understand what is the summary rewrite and how it works.
 To illustrate these examples, we will use entities from the TPC-DS benchmark, which models the decision support functions of a retail product supplier.
 These entities include “store_sales” containing the sales information, “date_dim” representing the date dimension, “store”, and so on.

-To keep things simple let us consider we create a summary containing the total sales aggregated by the store id and the date id as follows:
+Let us consider we create a summary containing the total sales aggregated by the store id, sold date id and year as follows:

 Then the query optimizer can decide to use that partial information to speed up different queries.
 Let’s see a couple of examples: